-- ♦ Salaries and Benefits decreased with an overall staffing decrease as some positions are vacant with leaves and some were not filled due to budgetary constraints. - ♦ Contracted Services decreased due to prior year including costs for specific development projects relating to intermunicipal development plans (IDMPs). - ♦ Materials, Goods & Utilities increased mostly due to the additional gravel crushing program in 2021 and other cost increases throughout. - ♦ Grants to Boards & Agencies increased with the large \$300,000 contribution to the Town of Vulcan's swimming pool.
+- ◆Salaries and Benefits increased with an overall staffing increase, staffing grid movements and COLA increase to the related salary grids. - ◆Contracted Services decreased due to prior year including costs for specific development projects relating to intermunicipal development plans (IDMPs) and reduction in specific equipment repair costs. - ♦ Materials, Goods & Utilities increased mostly due to the carryover of the gravel crushing program in 2021 and other cost increases throughout (i.e., fuel/diesel costs and GPS Installation projects). - ♦ Grants to Boards & Agencies decreased as the prior year included a large one-time \$300,000 contribution to the Town of Vulcan's swimming pool.